The art world has confronted forgeries for hundreds of years. To combat forgers, galleries & auction houses test the provenance of paintings.

 This timestamp is logically an assertion by the network of the form ‘This data existed at time T’.
 It is manifestly not an assertion as to the truthfulness or veracity of the data.
 That is determined by some other layer.

 Critically, a timestamp from a DLT is from the network as a whole, and not some single entity – as the network collaboratively established it.
-Consequently, there is no need for validators to trust a single timestamp server operator, but rather instead the collective network of DLT nodes (and of course the consensus algorithm, software etc).
+Consequently, there is no need for consensus nodes to trust a single timestamp server operator, but rather instead the collective network of DLT nodes (and of course the consensus algorithm, software etc).

 DLT characteristics in context of deepfake use case